Terms and Conditions

 18. LAW AND COMPLIANCE – AGENCY BANK AND FINANCIAL

 18.1 Where the Customer is an agency bank (or other financial institution) it shall comply with all applicable laws and regulations in relation to the performance of its obligations as an agency bank (or other financial institution) under this Agreement, including, the Payment Services Regulations.
-The Customer acknowledges that Royal Bank of Scotland has no responsibility for the Customer fulfilling the Customer’s own legal or regulatory obligations in relation to the Services.
+The Customer acknowledges that the Bank has no responsibility for the Customer fulfilling the Customer’s own legal or regulatory obligations in relation to the Services.